 You can debug failing tests using the --pdb flag, which automatically runs the best available debugger on exceptions.
-You can also filter the exceptions which run the debugger by using --pdb-filter in addition to the --pdb flag.

 Handling and Debugging Exceptions

 3.1.3 Assertions and Errors

 Tests don't do much without making sure things are like they expect.
 Slash borrows the awesome technology behind py.test, allowing us to just write assert statements where we want to test conditions of all sorts: